 Raising kids can be expensive, and your children will need support, financially and emotionally, during and after the divorce.
-A child support attorney in Milwaukee can help make sure you’re getting the payments you need for your children.
+Our child support attorneys can help make sure you’re getting the payments you need for your children.

-After a divorce, it’s not just the spouses who are affected by the process.
-Any children caught up in the middle of the divorce may also be affected by the proceedings.
-They may have to change schools, move, or otherwise alter their daily lives.
+After a divorce, it’s not just the spouses who are affected by the process, but the children as well.
+The children are likely to be affected by the proceedings in some way, whether it be having to change schools, move homes or anything that alters their normal daily lives.

 What doesn’t change, however, is the fact that your children need financial support to be cared for.
 Child support can help the custodial parent take care of the children and make sure they get the care they need.
 As such, it’s important to fight back if you believe your spouse will avoid paying child support or may not pay the full amount.

-With a Milwaukee child support lawyer from Karp & Iancu, S.C. on your side, you’ll have a better chance to fight for the support you need.
-Your children should receive the full amount they need, so you and your lawyer will need to take action to ensure this.
+With a child support lawyer from Karp & Iancu on your side, you’ll have a better chance to fight for the support you need.
+Your children should receive the full amount required by law so you and your lawyer will need to take action to ensure this.

 Calculating Child Support

-For example, let’s say you and your spouse had two children together.
-You now have custody of those children, but as a single parent, you need support.
-As such, your former spouse would then pay 25 percent of their income in child support for their children.
+If you have two children and you have custody of them, your former spouse will likely pay 25 percent of their income to help you support your children.
 If they make $2,500 per month, then they would pay $625 per month in child support.

 Enforcement of Child Support Payments